Publications

 BOOKS (Monographs)

-Between the Lines, a Philosophy of Theatre.
-New York and Oxford: Oxford University Press, under contract.
+Between the Lines: A Philosophy of Theatre.
+Oxford University Press, 2024.

 The Problems of Viewing Performance: Epistemology and Other Minds.
 Foreword by David Krasner.
-London and New York: Routledge, 2021 [Paperback 2023].
+Routledge, 2021 [Paperback 2023].

 Analytic Philosophy and the World of the Play.
 Foreword by Marvin Carlson.
 Afterword by James R. Hamilton.
-London and New York: Routledge, 2017 [Paperback 2020].
+Routledge, 2017 [Paperback 2020].

 Narrating the Past through Theatre: Four Crucial Texts.
-New York: Palgrave Macmillan, 2012.
+Palgrave Macmillan, 2012.

 Words, Space, and the Audience: The Theatrical Tension between Empiricism and Rationalism.
-New York: Palgrave Macmillan, 2012 [Paperback 2016].
+Palgrave Macmillan, 2012 [Paperback 2016].

 Reassessing the Theatre of Absurd: Camus, Beckett, Ionesco, Genet, and Pinter.
-New York: Palgrave Macmillan, 2011 [Paperback 2013].
+Palgrave Macmillan, 2011 [Paperback 2013].

 BOOKS (Edited Collections of Essays)

 Editor.
 The Routledge Companion to Absurdist Literature.
-London and New York: Routledge, under contract.
+Routledge, 2024.

 Editor.
 Edward Albee and Absurdism.
 New Perspectives in Edward Albee Studies Book Series.
-Leiden: Brill, 2017.
+Brill, 2017.

 Editor, with Benjamin D. Carson.
 Eugene O’Neill’s One-Act Plays: New Critical Perspectives.
-New York: Palgrave Macmillan, 2012 [Paperback 2014].
+Palgrave Macmillan, 2012 [Paperback 2014].

 ARTICLES IN PEER-REVIEWED JOURNALS AND BOOKS